AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Restoring the Home Menu title (CIA) - Method 2

-ℹ️ If you lost the `homemenu.cia` file from your SD Card and computer, follow this section.
+ℹ️ If you've lost the `homemenu.cia` file from your SD Card and computer, follow this section.

 ℹ️ The target system firmware version is `11.17.0-50`.